godotengine/godot-docs/classes/class_renderingserver.rst

 If ``enable`` is ``true``, enables bicubic upscaling for glow which improves quality at the cost of performance.
 Equivalent to :ref:`ProjectSettings.rendering/environment/glow/upscale_mode<class_ProjectSettings_property_rendering/environment/glow/upscale_mode>`.

+\ **Note:** This setting is only effective when using the Forward+ or Mobile rendering methods, as Compatibility uses a different glow implementation.

 .. rst-class:: classref-item-separator

 ----